Rajneesh2002/ecell_nitb_hack2k23_Pretests_Passed/README.md

 - Rajneesh Jain
 - Sanyam Jain

-## Training and Placement cell Management
+## Training and Placement Cell Management

 User Interface: The app has a clean and user-friendly interface that makes it easy to navigate and use.
 The use of React JS has enabled the development of dynamic UI components that enhance user experience.